 Perhaps it’s just my roots, but the thought of having tender, flavorsome lamb shanks instead of traditional turkey for Thanksgiving is rather appealing!

-In my post on leg of lamb, I discussed the quality of lamb we get here in the US.
-A cut that is often overlooked is the shank, which can either be from the front or back leg of the lamb.
-This is the part below the traditional leg of lamb – which is larger than the shank from the front legs.
-It is a longish, thin marrowbone with the leg muscles.
+In my post on leg of lamb, I discussed the quality of lamb we get here in the USA.
+A cut that is often overlooked is the shank, which can either be from the front or back legs of the lamb.
+This is the part below the traditional leg or shoulder of the lamb.
+The back shanks are larger than the shanks from the front legs.
+Shanks consist of a longish, thin marrowbone with the leg muscles.
 This meat is very flavorsome when cooked slowly, in the presence of moisture.

 Lamb shanks in red wine is another easy oven recipe.

 - flour for dredging

 - Put the oil into a cast-iron pot or Dutch oven.

 - Dredge the shanks with flour and arrange them in the pot with the onion and rosemary.

 - Cover with a lid and bake in the oven at 350˚F for 1-2 hours until the meat is nicely browned.